cangyeone/seismological-ai-tools/waveform-annotation-app/README.md

 ## Features

-- Load synthetic demonstration data or upload your own NumPy ``.npz`` or HDF5 event packages containing waveform arrays and metadata.
+- Load synthetic demonstration data or upload your own NumPy ``.npz``, HDF5, or SAC files containing waveform arrays and metadata.
 - Visualise multiple station waveforms for a single event in a Plotly figure with pan/zoom support and distance-based stacking.
 - Apply common signal-processing filters (band-pass, high-pass, low-pass) using